Dick's Pittsburgh Marathon 2026 · Pittsburgh, PA

 BQ Pacing Strategy at Pittsburgh

 Enter your BQ target — not your qualifying standard, but the time you actually need to get in, which is typically 5–6 minutes faster.
-Your calculator splits will show significantly slower paces at miles 12–14 and miles 16 and 20, with faster paces at miles 17–19 and 22–26.
+Your calculator splits will show significantly slower paces at miles 12 and 14 (the climb) and mile 18 (the Larimer rebuild), and faster paces at miles 15–16 and 22 (the descents).

 The most common Pittsburgh BQ mistake is running miles 1–11 at flat-pace target instead of at calculator target.
 Those miles feel easy and the crowd energy is real.
-But the energy you burn banking pace through the Strip District and Shadyside is energy you need at the Forbes Ave climb.
-Arrive at mile 13 within 10 seconds of your projected elapsed time and you're on track.
+But every second you bank along the North Shore and through the South Side is a second mile 12 will take back with interest.
+Arrive at Birmingham Bridge within 10 seconds of your projected elapsed time and you're on track.

 The BQ buffer math: If your standard is 3:05:00, target 2:59:00 at Pittsburgh.
 Enter that time in the calculator, not your standard.
-The splits will show you exactly how slow mile 13 needs to be and how fast miles 24–26 can go.
+The splits will show you exactly how slow mile 12 needs to be and how fast mile 22 can go.
 Run those numbers and the math closes exactly to your goal.

 One timing note: Pittsburgh runs in May, which means your qualifier is valid for the following April's Boston registration window — roughly a 10-month gap.
 That timeline is enough to register well before the field fills, provided you run your goal and register in September when the window opens.